 Faculty have access to The New York Times in Education and The New York Times in Leadership resources that provide educators opportunities to connect curriculum to real-world events.
 Resources include a daily article with discussion questions, reading lists, webcasts with Times journalists and more.

 Faculty who wish to access this resource should contact Sheila Ellis, representing NYT.

 Why use the Academic Pass to read The New York Times online?

-The New York Times requires a paid subscription for full access to its website, NYTimes.com.The Pass gives you unlimited access to all content on the site (1851 to present), except for a limited number of articles you can view from 1923 to 1980.
+The New York Times requires a paid subscription for full access to its website, NYTimes.com.The Pass gives you unlimited access to all content on the site (1851 to present).
+For articles from 1923-1980, you can only view up to 5 per day.

 I already have a Times digital subscription, which gives me unlimited access to NYTimes.com.
 What should I do?